 Consider Your Family’s Financial Needs

 – Are you leaving behind a mortgage?
-Will family members be able to continue making payments on it?
+Will family members be able to continue making payments towards it?
 Will they be forced to sell the home?
 Insurance can protect against this by paying off the mortgage.

-– Are there funds set aside to pay for the college education of your children?
+– Are there funds set aside to pay for the college education for your children?
 It is not always a requirement, but many parents want to ensure their child’s education is completely paid for so that the child gets the firm start he or she should.

-Dying without protection can be a financial nightmare for those you leave behind.
+Wherever you are in the world albeit Dubai, Abu Dhabi, etc. can be a financial nightmare for those you leave behind.
 Any financial support you are providing today for anything could be put at risk should you die suddenly.
 Life insurance, including policies for expats, can help to minimise or stop this blow from occurring.
 It can become the financial lifeline of a loved one who is already struggling with your loss.

 Death without protection does not have to happen for most people.
 As such, speaking to an independent financial adviser and then implementing a robust strategy can give you and your family peace of mind in this important area.

-Blog published by Mike Coady.
+Blog published by Mike Coady